 A: Yes.
 The AOA's Bureau of International Osteopathic Medicine provides organizational leadership that unifies osteopathic medical education and practice throughout the world.
 The purpose is to ensure the continued advancement of the American model of osteopathic medicine internationally.

 Q: I am doing research on a specific medical term.
 Where can I get information on this topic?

 A: The best place for online research is PubMed, run by the National Library of Medicine.

-Q: Where can I obtain a reprint of an article that appeared in the JAOA-The Journal of the American Osteopathic Association (JAOA) or The DO?
+Q: Where can I obtain a reprint of an article that appeared in The Journal of the American Osteopathic Association (JAOA) or The DO?

 A: To obtain copies of past AOA publications, contact AOA circulation staff at firstname.lastname@example.org.
 You may also access both publications online; The JAOA is at www.jaoa.org and The DO at thedo.osteopathic.org.